qmk/qmk_firmware/docs/feature_backlight.md

 ## Software PWM Driver

-TODO: describe.
-To enable it, add this to your rules.mk:
+Emulation of PWM while running other keyboard tasks, it offers maximum hardware compatibility without extra platform configuration.
+The tradeoff is the backlight might jitter when the keyboard is busy.
+To enable, add this to your rules.mk:
 ```makefile
 BACKLIGHT_ENABLE = software
 ```